alexhalbeisen/fundraiser-site/index.md

     selfless person dedicated to thinking of needs beyond her own.
-Even if she were having a challenging day, she'd still be there to support those around her. <br><br>We lost a voice that advocated so openly and passionately for people to recognize the effects of mental health on our society.
+Even if she were having a challenging day, she'd still be there to support those around her. <br><br>We lost a voice that advocated so openly and passionately for people to recognize the effects of mental health in our society.
 But, with her it doesn't end.
 For others, there is still hope.
 This is what she would want for the world; fight to help those who are struggling.
 Love yourself and others around you.
 Continue to be. <br><br>A memorial has been created with the <strong>American Foundation